domscontent/domscontent.github.io/_posts/2025-05-19-understanding-the-future-ai-agents-and-automation-workflows.md

 At first glance, they seem like the future: smart, autonomous bots that can browse the web, plan tasks and “think” their way through problems.

-*But here’s the catch 22: they’re clever, but not very reliable.*
+*Here’s the catch 22: they’re clever, but not very reliable.*

 Agents today are slow, they get stuck and are expensive to run.
 Great for research or prototyping.
 Not great if you need consistent results every day.